Rapporteket/rapbase/README.md

 ```bash
 docker-compose up
 ```
-Navigate a browser to localhost:8787, log in to the [RStudio IDE](https://posit.co/products/open-source/rstudio/) and initiate the project by "clicking" the file *rapbase.Rproj* inside the *rapbase* directory.
+Navigate a browser to localhost on port 8787, log in to the [RStudio IDE](https://posit.co/products/open-source/rstudio/) and initiate the project by "clicking" the file *rapbase.Rproj* inside the *rapbase* directory.
 For development all suggested imports for the *rapbase* R package will be needed.
 To make sure these are installed use the R Console and run
 ```r
 devtools::install_dev_deps()
 ```